-# Core/Entity Classes
+# Core/Entity classes

-## Why Core/Entity Classes Matter <a href="#why-coremodule-classes-matter" id="why-coremodule-classes-matter"></a>
+## Why Core/Entity Classes Matter <a href="#why-core-entity-classes-matter" id="why-core-entity-classes-matter"></a>

 **Global Consistency**: The `core-view__container` class enables platform-wide styling changes that affect every view in the application, ensuring visual consistency across all entities.